 Day 3 Lake Como itinerary: Explore Menaggio & Tremezzo

-On the third and last day of your Lake Como Itinerary, I recommend that you take some time to explore Menaggio and Tremezzo.
+On the third and last day of your Lake Como 3-day Itinerary, I recommend that you take some time to explore Menaggio and Tremezzo.
 Make sure you book a boat tour in advance – you have the option to go on a private or group tour.

 Menaggio is an awesome historic lakeside town in Lake Como, it’s one of the largest on the western shore of the lake.
-This beautiful town is best known for its quaint square and an elegant lake promenade.
+This beautiful town is best known for its quaint square and elegant lake promenade.
 If you are staying in Menaggio, don’t forget to check the best accommodations here.
 Here’s a list of what to do:

 1. Wander through Via Calvi and Visit the Church of Santa Marta